Reporting Requirements for Programs and Facilities

-Notification to the Department must be via the completed "Client/Patient Death Determination" form F-62470 (PDF, 239 KB).
+Notification to the Department must be completed via the Client/Patient/Resident Death Determination form F-62470 (PDF, 239 KB).

-These guidelines have been included in that form to assist programs and facilities determine if there is reasonable cause to believe the client/patient death may be related to the use of restraint/seclusion, the use of psychotropic medication or is a suspected suicide.
+Form F-62470 includes guidelines to assist programs and facilities in determining if there is reasonable cause to believe the client/patient/resident death may be related to the use of restraint/seclusion, the use of psychotropic medication or is a suspected suicide.

 - Section II on page 1 lists the provider types required to report